JohnsonLamb/Goblin-Game/Dev Notes.md

 - Adjusted difficulty caps: lowered speed and appear chance.
 Increased the rate at which the duration modifier and the appear chance are increased.

 - Increased the time the hero flashes red when hit by the red goblin, by 50 miliseconds

+--03-04-2017--

+- Added a points multiplier when th player reaches max difficulty.

+- Added a limit to all bloodstains